novoda/droidcon-booth/README.md

 What is it?
 ==

-A device wall which constantly polls github for connected android tests! *"tests......."*
+A device wall which constantly polls github for connected android tests!

+Actually we're not really writing tests here, you caught us!
+We're using the test runner to call our test suite composed of many **lightning demos** running for 10 seconds each...

 and **YOU** can add to it!
+We want **YOU** to add your creative ideas as another lightning demo and showcase them at our booth.

+Here are some of our ideas...

 [Logo](https://github.com/novoda/droidcon-booth/pull/18) | [#enumsmatter](https://github.com/novoda/droidcon-booth/pull/5)
 | --- | ---